sauradeeppaul/TerrainSketching/README.md

 This is a project that is a work in progress.
 This will allow users to sketch the terrain in space, as if using Paint, and then generate a procedural terrain within those constraints.
 The noise that is defined in the silhouette terrain line will then be propagated throughout the landform to create a realistic landform.

+If you are just interested in try out the application, download `Sketch_Terrain.exe` from the `Release` folder.

 ## Interface
 The interface is divided into 2 modes which can be switched using **M**.
 These are: